rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/README.md

 	order by percent_subject_alleged_injuries_not_counted DESC)
 	;

-Then to view complaint percentages table as above please run codes from line 55 to 57
+Then to view complaint percentages table, table 5-1 as above please run codes from line 55 to 57

 	SELECT *
 	from complaint_percentages